gudmundhermansen/CDCPRegression/README.md

 # Introduction and Summary

+This package contain the main methods used in ??? for change point analysis in panel regression models.

+# Note

+This package is still under development, and must therefore be used with a bit of caution and is not guaranteed to be completely error-free.
+The bootstrap routine used to compute the confidence sets for the change point, and the non-approximation confidence curve for the so-called degree of change is quite computer intensive.
+To reduce the computational complexity, it is advised to do an initial search for reasonable values of `index_val_sub` and `delta_val` with a low number of bootstrap samples before increasing this to 100-1000 samples.

 # Installation
-To install the `CDCPRegression` package, install the packages below and run the following set of commands in R:
+To install the `CDCPRegression` package, install `devtools`, `data.table`, `foreach` and `doMC` below and run the following set of commands in R:
 ```
-library(dev.tools)
+library(devtools)
 library(data.table)
 library(foreach)
 library(doMC)